 Sit down with your student and have a discussion about how you both view this arrangement.
 The more questions that you address at this point, the fewer unexpected difficulties will arise later.
 There are some important questions that you should address before you begin.

 - Is there an end-date for this arrangement?
-If you don’t want to set a specific end-date, at least set a date when you will sit down again and reevaluate the situation.
+If you don’t want to set a specific end-date, at least set a date when you will sit down again and reevaluate.

 - Whether or not you charge rent, will your student be expected to contribute to the family?
-Is she considered a renter or a family member?
-Will she help with meals, do her own laundry, take out trash, clean the bathroom?
-Is she expected to help with younger siblings?
+Are they considered a renter or a family member?
+Will they help with meals, do their own laundry, take out trash, clean the bathroom?
+Are they expected to help with younger siblings?
 Clearing up expectations early will prevent difficulty later.

 - Are there going to be house rules?
 What are your thoughts about staying out all night?
 Overnight guests?
 Parties?
 Think carefully about your comfort level in various areas.
 This may require some negotiating with your student, but don’t wait until an uncomfortable situation occurs before you address it.

 - Will you be helping your student with finances?
 Loan payments?
 Car payments?
-Is there an expectation that she will pay you back?
+Is there an expectation that they will pay you back?
 If so, how soon?

 - Do you have expectations about your student looking for a job?
 Going on to school?
-Will you be comfortable if she settles in and doesn’t work or works part-time?
+Will you be comfortable if they settle in and don’t work or work part-time?

 There is a good chance that the phenomenon of “boomerang kids” is here to stay for a while.
 An article in the New York Times refers to this as “a new permanent life stage.”